sonyamamurin/sonyamamurin.github.io/README.md

 ## TODO
 *   ~~Insert actual projects~~ Insert more actual projects
 *   Figure out how to deal with displaying hi res images, lightbox?
 Like flexbox?
+*   Fix the tumblr link.
+*   Try `text-responsive` for pgp block.
+*   Figure out if I should use lower resolution images for start page.

 ## License
 *   Content under `_post`, `_drafts` and `_assets` are mine and if you would like to use it in your own creative work, please contact me first.